Advertisement

 What is the Emergency Locator Transmitter (ELT)?

-It transmits a digital signal every 50 seconds on a frequency of 406.025 MHz at 5 watts for at least 24 hours.
+Upon activation, it transmits a digital distress signal every 50 seconds on a frequency of 406.025 MHz at a power output of 5 watts.

 What is the Emergency Locator Transmitter (ELT)?